Menu

 The trust is managed overall by a trust board consisting of non-executive directors and executive directors, chaired by Phil Townsend.

-The executive Team
+The executive team

 The executive team is responsible for the day-to-day management of the trust in accordance with the trust's policy and national, statutory or other relevant guidance.
 The executive directors are full-time employees of the trust.
 It is a requirement that the board has a chief executive, chief financial officer, chief nurse, chief medical officer, and one other, who are eligible to vote.
 It may also appoint additional board members to cover other functions, but they will not be voting members of the board.